Agleason1/Global-Vaccination-and-Disease-Incidence--Cattle-Pigs-Poultry/README.md

 However, to reproduce findings from start (raw data) to finish (end results), run the code files in the following order:

 **a) Common Source Data**
-- `Imputation for missing vaccination coverage and disease incidence (30+ countries data threshold per disease).ipynb`
+- `Extrapolating + interpolating populations - filling in missing datapoints.ipynb`

 **b) Disease Incidence**
 - `2005-2024 cattle incidence rate (yearly).ipynb`